 This review has been timed to co-ordinate with the Far North District Speed Review of Old Russell Road to ensure regional consistency in speed limits.

-WDC are proposing to commence this review for our area at the end of 2020.
+WDC are proposing to commence this review for our area some time during 2021.

 Bringing our people together to create a 3 metre tall, 3 dimensional Morepork from New Zealand native grasses and plants.